 Jackson missed all of her junior season with a torn ACL, and after returning to action last summer, suffered another torn ACL that cost her her senior campaign as well.

-But Jackson’s rehab has gone well enough that not only did she get to warm up with her team ahead of Wednesday’s game, she got to play in it.
-Before the game started, she took the floor as part of a ceremonial tip off, the chance to sink one last 3-pointer.
+But Jackson’s rehab has gone well enough that not only did she get to warm up with her team ahead of Wednesday’s game, she also got to play in it.
+Before the game started, she took the floor as part of a ceremonial tip-off, the chance to sink one last 3-pointer.

 And then she got to check in for the final minute or so with the game decided.

-Her coach, Khadaizha Sanders, was a little nervously hesitant to throw Jackson in the game at first, but with the way Jackson’s stayed devoted to the program, it was also the least she could do.
+Her coach, Khadaizha Sanders, was hesitant to put Jackson in the game at first, but with Jackson’s devotion to the program, it was the least she could do.

 “You know the potential the kid has, how much work she put in,” Sanders said.
 “You can’t control injuries, and for her to have the journey that she’s had and still be going at it and want to get to it, it just speaks to her resilience and who she is as a player and person.”